A Parallel Section Functor for 2-Vector Bundles: Pullback and pushforward

 \subsection{Pullback and pushforward 2-morphisms and the equivariant Beck-Chevalley condition}

-So far, we have established pullback and pushforward 1-morphisms.
+So far, we have established pullback and pushforward 1-mor\-phisms.
 In the next step, we will provide pull and push 2-morphisms between different pull-push combinations.

 We consider a weakly commuting square of essentially finite groupoids.
-By the definition of the homotopy fiber $Q^{-1}[y]$ we obtain a weakly commutative square (the natural isomorphism being part of the square for the homotopy fiber is suppressed in the notation) and by the universal property of the homotopy fiber $\vekphi^{-1}[\difm(y)]$ a functor $F: Q^{-1}[y] \to \vekphi^{-1}[\difm(y)]$, which is explicitly given by
+By the definition of the homotopy fiber $Q^{-1}[y]$ we obtain a weakly commutative square (the natural isomorphism being part of the square for the homotopy fiber is suppressed in the notation) and by the universal property of the homotopy fiber $\Phi^{-1}[\Psi(y)]$ a functor $F: Q^{-1}[y] \to \Phi^{-1}[\Psi(y)]$, which is explicitly given by

-Now for any 2-vector bundle $\varrho$ over $\Omegait$ taking values in 2-vector spaces, $s\in \Par \vekphi\pb \varrho$ and $y\in \Lambdait$ we define the vector bundle with values in the 2-vector space $\varrho(\difm(y))$
+Now for any 2-vector bundle $\varrho$ over $\Omega$ taking values in 2-vector spaces, $s\in \Par \Phi^* \varrho$ and $y\in \Lambda$ we define the vector bundle with values in the 2-vector space $\varrho(\Psi(y))$

-We should emphasize that $\xi$ is an ordinary vector bundle, so we obtain a pullback map and a pushforward map by the constructions recalled in \secref{secrecallpullpush}.
+We should emphasize that $\xi$ is an ordinary vector bundle, so we obtain a pullback map and a pushforward map by the constructions recalled in Section~\ref{secrecallpullpush}.
 Of course, the auxiliary objects $\xi$ and $F$ depend on all the functors involved and on $s$ and $y$, which is suppressed in the notation.
-Next observe and Restoring the previously suppressed dependence on $s$ and $y$ we obtain maps and If we let $s$ and $y$ run over all parallel sections of $\vekphi\pb \varrho$ and all objects of $\Lambdait$, respectively, they combine into the following natural transformations:
+Next observe and Restoring the previously suppressed dependence on $s$ and $y$ we obtain maps and If we let $s$ and $y$ run over all parallel sections of $\Phi^* \varrho$ and all objects of $\Lambda$, respectively, they combine into the following natural transformations:

-\spaceplease \begin{satznoname}[] Consider a weakly commuting square of essentially finite groupoids and a 2-vector bundle $\varrho$ over $\Omegait$.
+\begin{proposition} Consider a weakly commuting square of essentially finite groupoids and a 2-vector bundle $\varrho$ over $\Omega$.
 Then we have two natural transformations of 2-linear functors by the construction just given.
-We call $\eta\pb$ the pull map and $\eta\pf$ the push map. \end{satznoname}
+We call $\eta^*$ the pull map and $\eta_*$ the push map. \end{proposition}

-We will need the special case in which the square in \satzref{satz440transf} is a homotopy pullback square.
+We will need the special case in which the square in Proposition~\ref{satz440transf} is a homotopy pullback square.
 For the investigation of this special case we need the following easy Lemma: